click on the menu below to navigate this site

 We visited such interesting places as Stellenbosch and Franschhoek; and passed through many other unpronounceable places along the way.
 We made a quick stop for some wine tasting at Zorgvliet Wineries which was not unlike many wineries in the Napa Valley.
 The wine was very good particularly the Pinot Noir and the Viognier.

 From the winery we drove to lunch at La Petite Ferme, in Franschhoek.
 This was recommended to us by a friend and we really had a great lunch here.
-The food was good and very reasonable priced, plus the view was to die for; which is always the risk when travelling in South Africa.
+The food was good and very reasonably priced, plus the view was to die for; which is always the risk when travelling in South Africa.

 Franschhoek Video